CodeBasePW/PresenceOverflow/README.md

 Modifies your Discord Rich Presence with a nice UI. <br/>
 You can download the most recent version [here](https://github.com/woahoverflow/PresenceOverflow/releases/download/v0.2.0-ALPHA/PresenceOverflow-0.2.0-ALPHA.jar).

+## Known Issues
++ Switching the name of the app in the Discord dashboard doesn't change it when reloading.
++ Sign in UI isn't the right size
++ Limited options for sign in (no register etc)
++ The end of the text options aren't the same (state, details etc)
++ Profiles are marked as green even though something's been altered
++ Signing in is basically useless (save conigs on cloud)

 ## How to
 To begin, head over to [here](https://discordapp.com/developers) and make sure you're signed in.
 After that, click on "New Application" on the dashboard. ![Dashboard](images/discord-dashboard.png "Dashboard")
 After that, create a name.
 This name does matter towards your presence.
 It's the bold lettering at the top (see the bottom).
 Copy the "Client ID" from this dashboard.